 When the death remains in doubt, the coroner will conduct an inquest.

 An inquest takes place in the coroner’s court and usually the coroner will sit alone.
-However if the death is considered to be as a result of murder, manslaughter or road traffic accident then it may be necessary for a jury to be present.
+However, if the death is considered to be a result of murder, manslaughter or road traffic accident then it may be necessary for a jury to be present.

 Depending on the individual case the inquest can be reasonably lengthy.
 In order to proceed with sorting out financial affairs for example claiming benefits or paying national insurance, a coroner is able to issue an ‘Interim Certificate of the Fact of Death’ or a letter confirming the deceased date of death.
 These are legal documents that you can use for such purposes.